overviewer/Minecraft-Overviewer/docs/design/designdoc.rst

 Overviewer did this, but the large, unwieldy images quickly motivated the development of rendering to individual tiles).

-Hence choosing a technology like Google Maps, which draws small tiles together to make it look like one large image, lets rendering even the largest worlds possible.
+Hence choosing a technology like Google Maps or Leaflet, which draws small tiles together to make it look like one large image, lets rendering even the largest worlds possible.
 The Overviewer can draw each tile separately and not have to load the entire map into memory at once.
 The next sections describe how to determine which chunks to render in which tiles, and how to reason about tile ↔ chunk mappings.

 Tile Layout
 -----------